-Seven reasons to visit Wordsworth House this summer
+Seven reasons to visit Wordsworth House this autumn

 A visit to Wordsworth House and Garden, childhood home of one of the world’s favourite poets, makes the perfect day out.

 Here are seven very good reasons why...

 1. Our exhibition will pull on your heartstrings

 Where Poppies Blow commemorates the end of the First World War in 1918 by telling the stories of a doomed generation, including poet Edward Thomas, author of Adlestrop, who went to war to protect the fields, flowers and birds of Britain.